-- 25. In December 2016, the IOC appointed a Disciplinary Commission chaired by Prof. Denis Oswald and also comprising Mr. Juan Antonio Samaranch and Mr. Patrick Baumann (the "IOC DC").
+- 25. In December 2016, the IOC appointed a Disciplinary Commission chaired by Prof. Denis Oswald (the "IOC DC").
 The IOC DC was responsible for investigating potential ADRVs committed by individual Russian athletes at the Sochi Games.
-In late 2016 and in 2017, the IOC DC initiated formal disciplinary proceedings against a number of Russian athletes, alleging that those athletes knowingly and actively engaged in an elaborate State-orchestrated doping and coverup scheme at the Sochi Games. - 26.
+In late 2016 and in 2017, the IOC DC initiated formal disciplinary proceedings against a number of Russian athletes, alleging that those athletes knowingly and actively engaged in an elaborate State-orchestrated doping and cover-up scheme at the Sochi Games. - 26.
 In November and December 2017, the IOC DC delivered its final decisions containing findings that the Sochi Appellants and several other Russian athletes committed ADRVs through their participation in such a scheme.
-The IOC DC retrospectively disqualified each of those athletes from the relevant events they had participated in at the Sochi Games and declared each athlete ineligible to participate in any future editions of the Games of the Olympiad or the Olympic Winter Games.
+The IOC DC retrospectively disqualified each of those athletes from the relevant competitions they had participated in at the Sochi Games and declared each athlete ineligible to participate in any future editions of the Games of the Olympiad or the Olympic Winter Games.

-2. Facts related to the Athlete
+2. Facts Related to the Athlete